-My favorite plants to grow in an aquaponics system are definitely indeterminate, heirloom tomatoes.
+My favorite plants to grow are definitely indeterminate, heirloom, aquaponics tomatoes.
 OK, really they are my favorite plants to grow anywhere, anytime.
 The long, gangly vines seem almost prehistoric in their un-hybridized nature.
 They just keep growing and growing, and giving and giving delicious fruit until cut down by frost or old age.
 I used to know a guy who worked in a greenhouse in Hawaii and he told me that they would let these vines grow for almost a year and that they could get to be as much as 30′ long.
 More of a python than a fruiting plant.

 If you have a half acre of backyard for all this unruliness to occur, and warm sunny weather year-round (like Hawaii) you are set.
 For the rest of us mortals, however, we have to figure out how to grow the beasts indoors.
 Assuming you have an aquaponic system all set up and ready to go, there are two other things you will need: